Camino Portugues route dilemma: inland or coastal route?

 The Camino Espiritual, a variant of the Camino Portugues, begins in the Spanish city of Pontevedra and runs through the beautiful O Salnés region.
 This route is a great alternative for walkers who want to enjoy not only stunning landscapes but also the region’s rich history.
 Pilgrims can even retrace — by boat — the legendary journey of Saint James’ remains.
 A unique and moving experience!
 Read more about this special route here.

-Exploring the Camino Portugues by Bike
+Exploring the Camino Portugues by bike

 If you want to cycle the Camino Portugues, we recommend taking the coastal route.
 While the inland route is also possible by bike, it does require solid mountain biking skills.